-The Conference agrees that, in its general efforts to eliminate inequalities between women and men, the Union will aim in its different policies to combat all kinds of domestic violence.
+The Conference agrees that, in its general efforts to eliminate inequalities between men and women, the Union will aim in its different policies to combat all kinds of domestic violence.
 The Member States should take all necessary measures to prevent and punish these criminal acts and to support and protect the victims.

-14. Declaration on Articles III-136 and III-267
+Declaration re Article III-21 and Article III-168

-The Conference considers that in the event that a draft European law or framework law based on Article III-267(2) would affect fundamental aspects of the social security system of a Member State, including its scope, cost or financial structure, or would affect the financial balance of that system as set out in Article III-136(2), the interests of that Member State will be duly taken into account.
+The Conference considers that in the event that a draft European law or framework law based on Article III-168 paragraph 2 would affect fundamental aspects of the social security system of a Member State, including its scope, cost or financial structure, or would affect the financial balance of that system as set out in Article III-21 paragraph 2, the interests of that Member State will be duly taken into account.

-15. Declaration on Articles III-160 and III-322
+Declaration re Articles III-49 and III-224

 The Conference recalls that the respect for fundamental rights and freedoms implies, in particular, that proper attention is given to the protection and observance of the due process rights of the individuals or entities concerned.
-For this purpose and in order to guarantee a thorough judicial review of European decisions subjecting an individual or entity to restrictive measures, such decisions must be based on clear and distinct criteria.
+For this purpose and in order to guarantee a thorough judicial review of decisions subjecting an individual or entity to restrictive measures, such decisions must be based on clear and distinct criteria.
 These criteria should be tailored to the specifics of each restrictive measure.

-16. Declaration on Article III-167(2)(c)
+Declaration re Article III-56 (2) (c)

-The Conference notes that Article III-167(2)(c) shall be interpreted in accordance with the existing case law of the Court of Justice of the European Communities and of the Court of First Instance regarding the applicability of the provisions to aid granted to certain areas of the Federal Republic of Germany affected by the former division of Germany.
+The Conference notes that the provisions of Article III-56(2)(c) shall be interpreted in accordance with the existing case law of the Court of Justice regarding the applicability of the provisions to aid granted to certain areas of the Federal Republic of Germany affected by the former division of Germany.

-With regard to Article III-184, the Conference confirms that raising growth potential and securing sound budgetary positions are the two pillars of the economic and fiscal policy of the Union and the Member States.
+With regard to Article III-76, the Conference confirms that raising growth potential and securing sound budgetary positions are the two pillars of the economic and fiscal policy of the Union and the Member States.
 The Stability and Growth Pact is an important tool to achieve these goals.

-The Conference reaffirms its commitment to the provisions concerning the Stability and Growth Pact as the framework for the coordination of budgetary policies in the Member States.
+The Conference reaffirms its commitment to the provisions concerning the Stability and Growth Pact as the framework for the coordination of budgetary policies in the Member States of the European Union.

-The Conference confirms that a rule-based system is the best guarantee for commitments to be enforced and for all Member States to be treated equally.
+The Conference confirms that a rules-based system is the best guarantee for commitments to be enforced and for all Member States to be treated equally.